-Two developments from Ontario (and to some extent elsewhere) recently have elicited some muted excitement in the venture and junior issuer world towards the end of 2015.
+Recent developments in Canada with respect to Crowdfunding and Offering Memorandum exemptions for capital raising have elicited some muted excitement in the venture and junior issuer world towards the end of 2015.

 The first is news in early November, 2015 that the Canadian Securities Administrators (the “CSA”) have finalized amendments initially proposed in March of 2014 to National Instrument 45-106 - Prospectus Exemptions (“NI 45-106”).
 For certain participating jurisdictions this includes, in particular, adoption of (or amendment to) an offering memorandum exemption.
 This is perhaps exciting news for issuers with a connection to Ontario as this is the first time Ontario will have an offering memorandum type exemption - which seems to come as a surprise to some who thought Ontario always had an offering memorandum exemption available similar to the exemptions applicable in Alberta and British Columbia.

 An Offering Memorandum, and an offering memorandum exemption, is intended to permit issuers to raise funding from a wider range of investors than would otherwise be available under exemptions such as the accredited investor exemption by providing investors with an offering memorandum that includes prescribed disclosure that is less comprehensive than what is required in a prospectus and is, therefore, less expensive than filing a prospectus.